Recovering individual-level spatial inference from aggregated binary data

-The remainder of this paper proceeds as follows: In the Methods Section, we review regression models for binary data, including BIPPPs.
-We then present several distributional results for the transformed BIPPP that may be used to recover individual-level inference under various types of aggregation.
-In the Simulation Section, we evaluate and compare the transformed BIPPP models to popular regression models for non-aggregated binary data (e.g., logistic regression) using a simulation study, and present the results.
-In the Application Section, we apply our transformed BIPPP regression models to a data example from disease ecology where the privacy protected data result in a binary indicator over geopolitical units.
-Finally, in the Discussion Section, we identify useful modifications and model comparisons that researchers may consider.
+The remainder of this paper proceeds as follows: In the Methods Section, we review regression models for binary data, including the BIPPP.
+We then present several distributional results for the transformed BIPPP that may be used to recover individual-level spatial inference under various types of aggregation.
+In the Simulation Experiment Section, we evaluate and compare the proposed models to traditional approaches for the analysis of spatial binary data (e.g., logistic regression) using a simulation study.
+In the Application Section, we apply our proposed regression models to a data example from wildlife disease surveillance where the aggregated data result in a binary indicator for each geopolitical unit.
+Finally, in the Discussion Section, we identify potential modifications and model comparisons that practitioners may consider.